 \section{Proof of the main results}

 We first prove Theorems \ref{thm1}--\ref{thm2}.
-The key step is to prove $B^\theta \equiv 0$, since the MHD equations will reduce to the Navier-Stokes equations if $\B=0$, and the conclusion follows from the known results for the Navier-Stokes equations.
+The key step is to prove $B^\theta \equiv 0$, since the MHD equations will reduce to the Navier--Stokes equations if $\B=0$, and the conclusion follows from the known results for the Navier--Stokes equations.